CopernicaMarketingSoftware/Documentation/Publisher/en/personalization.md

 ## Testing personalization

-If you're creating a template or document, you can directory [test the personalization](./personalization-testing.md).
-The data from the profile that you have assigned as test destination is used for this test/preview.
+If you're creating a template or document, you can immediately [test the personalization](./personalization-testing.md).
+The data from the profile that you assigned as test destination is used for this test/preview.
-Do make sure that you assign a profile as test destination that comes from the same database that you are going to use for your mailing, so that it uses the same database field names.
+Do make sure that you assign a profile that comes from the same database that you will use for your mailing, so that it uses the same database field names.